 In New Jersey, motorcyclists are required to carry liability insurance in the event of an accident.
 While motorcyclists may also have personal injury protection (PIP) insurance for their cars, that coverage doesn’t cover their injuries from a motorcycle accident.
 Because of this, motorcycle accident victims should hire an attorney after a collision to help get damages for their injuries.
 Whether you choose to file a claim with a negligent driver’s liability insurance or a lawsuit against a negligent party, an experienced lawyer can help you get the damages you deserve.

 If you are a motorcyclist in New Jersey, you must carry liability insurance.
 This may shock motorcyclists who already have personal injury protection insurance for their cars.
-Regardless of whether or not you have PIP, you will need to carry liability insurance for your motorcycle.
+Regardless of whether you have PIP, you will need to carry liability insurance for your motorcycle.
 That insurance, however, doesn’t cover your injuries if you’ve been in a motorcycle accident.
+It covers the other person’s injuries if you are deemed at fault.

 In New Jersey, motorcyclists must carry liability insurance in case of an accident.
 The following is the current minimum requirement for motorcycle liability insurance in New Jersey: